Share

 First roman coins

-Golden coins
+Gold coins

-The main golden coins were:
+The main gold coins were the following:

 · Denarius aureus: minted under Julius Caesar era.
 It was necessary to specify the name of the silver denarius, now called denarius argentus.
 The aureus was equivalent to 25 denarius argentus or to 100 sesterces.
 Its division was the quinary or half aureus.